JWT Authentication Tutorial

 Ajax authentication request example

-The Authentication API allows users to exchange credentials for an authentication token.
+The Authentication API allows users to exchange their credentials for an authentication token.

-In this example, the client initiates the authentication process by invoking Authentication API endpoint (/api/auth/login
+In this example, the client initiates the process by calling the authentication endpoint: /api/auth/login

 Raw HTTP request: